EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 If I’ve liked or been with someone, have I been hyper-aware of what they do, trying to figure out exactly what it means?
 If so, what’s that been like?
 Do I ignore possible problems?
 Do I look for them?
 Have I imagined things that, later, I’ve found out aren’t true?

-4. When we're trying to get someone to like us, we’re more likely to say or do things we normally wouldn’t.
-For instance,
+4. When we're trying to get someone to like us, we’re more likely to say or do things we might not normally do.

-. if we’re a girl, the narrative’s expectations mean we’re more likely to try to seem sexy to be attractive, or weak and like we want to be looked after, or we’ll gossip to seem like we’re popular or have exclusive information, or laugh at things we don’t think are funny, or be unkind because it seems cool.
-As we get older, we’re also more likely to agree to being sexual when we don't really want to
+. if we’re a girl, as we know, the ideas that come with the narrative mean we’re more likely to try to seem sexy to be attractive, or weak and like we want to be looked after, or we’ll gossip to seem like we’re popular or have exclusive information, or laugh at things we don’t think are funny, or be unkind because it seems cool.
+We’re also more likely to agree to being sexual when we don't really want to be

 Boy or girl, often the things we do when we're trying to impress disconnect us from our values and who we actually are.